Menu

 They were trying to make you feel better

 Perhaps they have a different sense of humour to you.
 Maybe at another time in your life you would have found what they said funny but you’re feeling sensitive right now (and that’s ok!)
 Let them know their comment wasn’t what you needed from them.
-Since their intention was good, they should know to do things differently next time.
+Since their intention was good, they should know how to do things differently next time.

 They were intentionally trying to hurt your feelings